 Introduction

 This paper seeks to present a way of thinking (speculative) and doing (pragmatic) within contemporary cultural economies for artists and practitioners working between art and technology.
-Working with technology, suggests and embodied practice with tools, but also collaborative networks with people with diverse skill sets.
-Artworks often emphasize the process over the finished product and are time-based and experiential in form.
+Working with technology suggests an embodied practice with tools, but also collaborative networks with people with diverse skill sets.
+Artworks [made in such a process] often emphasize the process over the finished product and are time-based and experiential in form.
 This conception of art focuses on practices rather than finite objects that can be bought and sold.
-To reconsider the cultural economies of the art market around share processes of making and staging artworks, challenges notions of self-interested individualism in neoclassical economics and modernist regimes of the art market that valorize individual authorship and original art objects.
+Reconsidering the cultural economies of the art market around shared processes of making and staging artworks challenges notions of self-interested individualism in neoclassical economics and modernist regimes of the art market that valorize individual authorship and original art objects.

 To emphasize artistic practices rather than artworks as objects, is to acknowledge a processual and relational conception of art.
 Art and technology in this sense supports open-ended, dynamic and collaborative processes that take into consideration the contexts and relationships which enable artworks to exist as part of the work itself.
 These relationships include all those involved in the creation of works from curators, technicians, administrators, project managers, artists, musicians, performers, and participants/audience members.
 Rather than centrally focusing the cultural economy around artists and artworks is to consider artistic practices as shared events, knowledge and experiences where everyone can participate in the process.
 An engagement in the cultural field is performative and open to constant renegotiation, opening up to reconfigurations of art, artists, organization/collectives could become in reflection of their roles in society.
 Shifting away from goal-oriented forms of thinking, an emergent practice does not begin with a predefined concept but allows for possibilities to emerge through a collective process of thinking-doing.
 To an extent, the hegemonic logic of the art market and industry blinds us from recognizing the possibilities for art in society.
 In this sense, an ecological perspective allows us to consider our relational embeddedness in communities and contexts to allow us to attune to the people and things around us and to sensitize to the potentialities emerging in our environment in order to nurture diverse futures.